braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/deliverability_center.md

 6. After the TXT record is added to the DNS, return to the Google Postmaster Tools dashboard and select **Verify**.
 This step confirms you own the domain, so you'll be able to access Gmail deliverability metrics in your Postmaster account. <br> ![][10]

 {% alert tip %}
-Be sure the TXT record is placed at the parent level, not the subdomain you're using through Braze.
+Be sure the TXT record is tied at the parent domain, not the subdomain you're using through Braze.
 {% endalert %}

 {% alert note %}